 This does away with the curse, but remember that blessing came under the Abrahamic covenant with God.
 Gal 3 shows that we are grafted into Abraham’s line as believers, leaving the choice up to us to remain in covenant with him.

 The Temple and Storehouse Reissued

 The temple of God dramatically shifted in the New Testament.
 It was no longer that of a physical building but rather believers themselves were made the temple of God (2 Cor 6:16).
 Jesus stopped referring to the template as “my temple”, and when he vacated the temple, used a sad irony in referring to it as “your temple”.
-In other words, the temple as an establishment ceased to exist in the New Testament, when Jesus gave it back to the Jews.

 Notice throughout Christ’s entire ministry, not once did he tell his followers to sell their possessions and give the money to an organization, but rather give it to the poor; and this even before there was any fellowship of believers!
 Giving began with “the poor”, and later grew to include any believers in the church who were in need (Acts 4:32-35), although alms giving continued.
 Jesus sowed himself into people rather than the establishment.
 He didn’t care about the needs of any establishment; he was setting an example of what New Testament giving should look like based on a New Testament temple – the temple made of people.